JasonFeng365/JQFDemoMaven/README.md

 # Usage

-Begin setting up Maven by running `mvn clean test-compile`.
-This must be run whenever tests are changed or new tests are added, or JQF may not detect them.
+Begin setting up Maven by running `mvn test-compile`. **This must be run whenever tests are changed or new tests are added**, or JQF may not detect them.

 To run JQF on this class, run the following script in a project's root directory:
 `mvn jqf:fuzz -Dclass=<path.to.ClassName> -Dmethod="<methodName>"`